sergey-shandar/public/notes/economy/justice.md

 ## Summary

+We always need to remember that the economy is not about money, it's about producing value.
+Producing value is a fuel of the economic engine; money is oil.

 In general, these principles aim to prevent gaming of the tax system and help turn the economy into a positive-sum game in which people can focus on creating real value.
 They are only a starting point for a fairer, more resilient economy in the digital age.
 I welcome your feedback.
 Did I miss something important?
 How can we improve these principles together?